-An xCAT service node must be installed with xCAT software as well as additional prerequisite software.
+An xCAT service node must be installed with xCAT software and additional prerequisite software.
 See the section "Contents of xCATaixSN.bnd and xCATaixSSH.bnd" below for a list of the software that is required for AIX service nodes.

-When using service nodes you must switch to a database that supports remote access.
-As a convenience, version 5.0 of the MySQL database is included in the xcat-mysql-<version>.tar.gz tar file that is available from the xCAT download site.
+When using service nodes you must switch to a database that supports access from the remote service nodes.
+As a convenience, version 5.0 of the MySQL database is included in the xcat-mysql-2.2.tar.gz tar file that is available from the xCAT download site.
 This and other versions of MySQL are also available directly from the MySQL web site.
 (See http://dev.mysql.com/downloads/mysql/5.1.html#aix)

 This document describes the process for setting up AIX service nodes and using them to deploy cluster nodes.
-The cluster nodes will be System p logical partitions.